pokitto/pokitto.github.io/start/learn/quickstart/step2.md

 nav_order: 2
 ---

-# Step 2: Make your first program "Hello World!"
+# Step 2: Build your first program "Hello World!"

 1) Start the Femto IDE and select the "Hello CPP" project.
 The ready made project opens in the IDE.
-This is how the example looks like. <b/>
+This is how the example looks like in the Femto IDE. <b/>

 ![hello world](/assets/images/learn/ide.jpg)